MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-app-package-MSI-VM.md

 ---
-title: Create app package using .msi on a VM | Microsoft Docs
+title: Create an application package with MSI or App-V on a VM
 description: Create an MSIX package using an existing .msi on a VM
 author: mcleanbyron
 ms.author: mcleans
-ms.date: 09/07/2018
+ms.date: 02/11/2019
 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ms.custom: RS5
 ---

-# Creating an application package with MSI on a VM
+# Create an application package with MSI or App-V on a VM

 <div class="nextstepaction"><p><a class="x-hidden-focus" href="https://www.microsoft.com/en-us/p/msix-packaging-tool/9n5lw3jbcxkf" data-linktype="external">Get MSIX Packaging Tool</a></p></div>

-Before you can create an application package on a VM, your Hyper-V VM needs to meet these requirements:
+You can use the MSIX Packaging Tool to create an MSIX application package for an existing MSI or App-V installer on a Hyper-V virtual machine (VM).
+The VM must meet these requirements:

-- Virtual Machine need to have PSRemoting enabled.
-(Enable-PSRemoting command should be run on the VM)
+- It must be configured to [receive remote commands](https://docs.microsoft.com/windows-server/virtualization/hyper-v/manage/remotely-manage-hyper-v-hosts) (run the [Enable-PSRemoting](https://docs.microsoft.com/powershell/module/Microsoft.PowerShell.Core/Enable-PSRemoting?view=powershell-5.1) command on the VM)
-- Virtual Machine needs to be running Windows 1809 or higher similar to the host machine.
+- It must be running Windows 10, version 1809, or a later version of Windows.

 When the tool is first launched, you will be prompted to provide consent to sending telemetry data.
 It's important to note that the diagnostic data you share only comes from the app and is never used to identify or contact you.
 This just helps us fix things faster for you.